bguiz/d3-tutorials/murray/notes.md

 - use a two dimensional array as the data set for a scatter plot
 	- bar chart was a one dimensional array
+- use the same techniques to add text that we used to add labels